 Redondo Beach, Client Punches Ex-Wife's Boyfriend, No File

-Our client was arrested for one count of Penal Code Section 242, battery, a misdemeanor, after punching out his ex-wife’s boyfriend.
-Our client, age 48 and with no prior record, was dumbfounded by the charges, as he was clearly hit first.
+He was dumbfounded by the charges, as he was clearly hit first and acted only in self-defense.
 Therefore, he felt the Redondo Beach Police Department “got it backwards” in charging the wrong person, or at least that he was innocent due to self-defense, or at the very least, it was a case of mutual combat.

-According to our client, his ex-wife’s corroboration of her current boyfriend’s claims made it two witnesses against him, so the police believed our client was the initial aggressor.What One Should Learn from This Summary: Our client arrested for battery after punching out his ex-wife’s boyfriend in self-defense.
+According to our client, his ex-wife’s corroboration of her current boyfriend’s claims made it two witnesses against him, so the police believed our client was the initial aggressor and simply arrested him.What One Should Learn from This Summary: Our client arrested for battery after punching out his ex-wife’s boyfriend in self-defense.
 Our office lobbied the Redondo Beach City Prosecutor not to file the case based on self-defense, as the victim admitted he was the initial aggressor at a parallel civil restraining order hearing, and this was successful.

 The incident leading to the arrest and charges was one where our client’s ex-wife asked our client to stop by her residence to pick up some of his personal items.
-Our client arrived with a U-Haul truck on time, only to find that his ex-wife had not set aside the items for pick up and was talking with her new boyfriend.
+Our client arrived with a U-Haul truck on time, only to find that his ex-wife had not set aside the items for pick up and was talking with her new boyfriend in the garage, where the items for pick up were located.

 Our client asked his former wife what items she needed him to pick up and she said “nothing.”
-Having driven approximately 40 miles in a large U-Haul truck, knowing that his ex-wife had a truck load of his possessions, he responded, “This is BS.”
+Having driven approximately 40 miles in a large U-Haul truck, knowing that his ex-wife had a truck load of his possessions ready for him to pick up, he responded, “This is BS.”
+After all, she seemed to enjoy telling him to leave.

 After our client said, “This is BS,” from out of no-where, the boyfriend hit our client across the jaw, causing our client to bleed.
 Our client looked over at the boyfriend, who was apparently standing in an aggressive posture as if to continue fighting.
 Our client then decked the boyfriend in one punch, knocking him to the ground, where he remained until paramedics arrived.